What is solar hot water?

 What are the benefits of solar hot water?

-Burning fossil fuels releases nitric oxides, nitrogen dioxide and sulphur dioxide into the atmosphere.
-This causes acid rain which damages forests, wildlife and human health; it also releases carbon monoxide, nitrous oxides, lead, particulates and hydrocarbons, which pollute the atmosphere, and cause damage to plants and ecosystems, and human health, especially respiratory problems.
+Solar thermal, and other renewable energy sources, doesn’t involve the burning of fossil fuels, which releases nitric oxides, nitrogen dioxide and sulphur dioxide into the atmosphere.
+This causes acid rain which damages forests, wildlife and human health, and acidifies the oceans; it also releases carbon monoxide, nitrous oxides, lead, particulates and hydrocarbons, which pollute the atmosphere, and cause damage to plants, ecosystems, and human respiratory health.

 An entire solar hot water kit, comprising panels, twin-coil cylinder, pump & control set, expansion vessel, air release set, filling bottle, anti-freeze, high-temperature pipe insulation and manual.